 “Marriage is a sacred union between husband and wife and shall remain unbroken.
 It is the basis of a stable and loving relationship and is a joining of two hearts, bodies and souls.
 The husband and wife are there to support one another and provide love and care in times of joy and times of adversity.
 I require and charge you both that if either of you knows of any reason why you may not be joined together in holy matrimony, you may now confess it.”
 (Church of England)

 “(Name), will you have this woman to be your lawfully wedded wife, to live together forever in the estate of holy matrimony?
-Will you love her, comfort her, honour and keep her, in sickness and in health, for richer or for poorer, for better or for worse, forsaking all others, will you keep her only unto her, for as long as you both shall live?”
+Will you love her, comfort her, honor and keep her, in sickness and in health, for richer or for poorer, for better or for worse, forsaking all others, will you keep her only unto her, for as long as you both shall live?”

 When you commit to your partner, you make a lifelong commitment to stay in the relationship: through good and bad times – “for better for worse, for richer, for poorer, in sickness and in health, to love and to cherish till death do us part.”

 I enjoy challenging couples to take a second read on their wedding vows and reflect on it.
+Marital vows are much more important than you think.